jbampton/ruby-strip/README.md

 It checks this folder recursively through all sub folders and files for leading and trailing whitespace.

-It removes all the excess whitespace and copies the folder contents to this projects 'output' directory.
+It removes all the excess leading and trailing whitespace and copies the folder contents to this projects 'output' directory.

 So far it has been checked against these file types: